tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

 ## Additional Resources

 *   For further reference materials on tf.contrib.learn, see the official
-    @{$python/contrib.learn$API docs}.
+    @{$python/estimator$API docs}.

-*   To learn more about using tf.contrib.learn to create linear models, see
+*   To learn more about using tf.estimator to create linear models, see
     @{$linear$Large-scale Linear Models with TensorFlow}.

-*   To build your own Estimator using tf.contrib.learn APIs, check out
+*   To build your own Estimator using tf.estimator APIs, check out
-    @{$estimators$Creating Estimators in tf.contrib.learn}.
+    @{$estimators$Creating Estimators in tf.estimator}.

 *   To experiment with neural network modeling and visualization in the browser, check out [Deep Playground](http://playground.tensorflow.org/).